FIRST JUDICIAL CIRCUIT

-To be included on the First Judicial Circuit Court Appointed Attorney Registry, an attorney must complete and submit an application to the Chief Judge pursuant to instructions found in the Court Appointed Counsel Application and Preference Form and the Attorney Certification.
-Effective July 1, 2012, in addition to completing the First Judicial Circuit’s Court Appointed Counsel Application and Preference Form, attorneys seeking to be included on any First Judicial Circuit Attorney Registry must certify they meet certain requirements set forth in the Attorney Certification form.
-(See §27.40(3)(a), Florida Statutes).
-When applying to be installed on a First Judicial Circuit Attorney Registry, please complete the Court Appointed Counsel Application and Preference Form and the Attorney Certification.
-If you are currently an active member on the First Judicial Circuit’s Attorney Registry List (hereinafter “General Registry”) you are required to complete a new Court Appointed Counsel Application and Preference Form and the Attorney Certification form to continue your active status.
+To be included on the First Judicial Circuit Court Appointed Attorney Registry, an attorney must complete and submit an application to the Chief Judge pursuant to instructions found on the court’s website at www.FirstJudicialCircuit.org.
+In addition to completing the First Judicial Circuit’s Court Appointed Counsel Application and Practice Preference Form, attorneys seeking to be included on any First Judicial Circuit attorney registry must certify they meet certain requirements set forth in the Attorney Certification form.
+(See 27.40(3)(a), Florida Statutes).
+When applying to be installed on a First Judicial Circuit attorney registry, please complete the Court Appointed Counsel Application and Practice Preference Form and the Attorney Certification, both of which may be found on the First Judicial Circuit’s website at www.FirstJudicialCircuit.org at the Programs and Services/Court Appointed Counsel link.
+If you are currently an active attorney on the First Judicial Circuit’s Attorney Limited Registry or General Registry you are required to complete a new Application and Practice Preference Form and the Attorney Certification form.

-LIMITED REGISTRY: In addition to the General Registry, effective July 1, 2012 the First Judicial Circuit may create a “First Judicial Circuit Court Appointed Attorney Limited Registry” (hereinafter “Limited Registry”) of attorneys established by the Chief Judge pursuant to section 27.40(3)(a).
-The Limited Registry will be comprised of registry attorneys who have agreed to accept as full payment the flat fees prescribed in section 27.5304, notwithstanding the provisions of section 27.5304(12), except for cases brought under the RICO Act and capital cases as defined in section 27.5304(a)4.
-Pursuant to section 27.40(3)(b), the court must first appoint attorneys from the Limited Registry unless and until it is determined no attorneys on the Limited Registry are available for appointment.
+In addition to the General Registry, the First Judicial Circuit may have a “First Judicial Circuit Court Appointed Attorney Restricted Registry” (hereinafter “Restricted Registry”) of attorneys established by the Chief Judge.
+The restricted registry will be a listing of attorneys appointed to a particular division in a specific county within the First Judicial Circuit.
+The Restricted Registry will support the administrative needs of the court and selections for appointments will be made in consultation with each Administrative Judge and the affected division judges.
+The court will appoint attorneys from the Restricted Registry unless and until it is determined no attorneys on the Restricted Registry are available for appointment.
 At that time, the court will appoint an attorney from the General Registry.

 Administrative Order No. 2006-26